nikevelik/FMI-ARCADE-WEB/README.md

     3. Implementation Details

         - The function begins by checking for null pointers in the `hash_str` and `file` parameters.
 If either pointer is null, the function returns `false`.
 The hash string is then written to the specified file using an `ofstream` object.
-The file is opened in binary mode, and the hash string is written using the `write` method.
+The hash string is written using the `write` method.
 The function checks if the write operation was successful and closes the file accordingly.

 2. getHashFromFile